jcolag/silver-bat-01-seeking-refuge/text/17-party.md

 "I'd love to see that sometime soon, but you know that's not what I meant.
 I know---we *all* know---that your beliefs, your moral codes, are nothing like how Wooster Amalgamated does business, so a lot of us are worried that they're treating you like some sort of prisoner."

 "It's not like that, Yelena."
 I have no clue where to go with this, but it's obviously the make-or-break moment, so I need to let some seriousness creep back into my demeanor.
 "In rehab, I realized that keeping up with my little excursions was the trigger causing me to use.
-So, I had to let that go and Wooster Amalgamated gives me structure and forces me to be responsible for someone other than myself so I don't fall off the wagon.
+So, I had to let that go and Wooster Amalgamated gives me structure and forces me to be responsible for someone other than myself, so I don't fall off the wagon.
 It's past time I put away my childish things."

 "That would be the tiniest bit more convincing if you were wearing different pants."

 "I know it seems strange.
 Change is hard to deal with for some people."
 I'm deliberately pushing Yelena's buttons, here.
-Her life has exploded more times than I care to recall and she takes everything in stride.
+Her life has exploded more times than I care to recall, and she takes everything in stride.
 I'm banking on her stubbornness pushing her to just take me at face value.
 "Even though change is hard, I've had to change to be healthy.
 I hope you can see that.
 I hope that you can accept that, accept *me*, even though I'm a corporate fat-cat."

 "We're friends, Eebee.
 You know I'm always going to accept you for what you are, but---"